joelek/nexus/readme.md

 nexus --root=pipe://hostname --host=domain.com
 ```

 Servername routing is implemented using the TLS servername extension and is therefore served over the HTTPS port of Nexus.
 The port may be configured using the `--https=<number>` argument.
+An HTTP to HTTPS redirect will be served over regular HTTP.

 ### Multiple hosts